Gliese 667 Cc: Host star

 Gliese 667 Cc is the second confirmed planet out from Gliese 667 C, orbiting towards the inner edge of the habitable zone.
 From its surface, the star would have an angular diameter of 1.24 degrees and would appear to be 2.3 times the visual diameter of the Sun as it appears from the surface of the Earth.
 Gliese 667 C would have a visual area 5.4 times greater than that of the Sun but would still only occupy 0.003 percent of Gliese 667 Cc's sky sphere or 0.006 percent of the visible sky when directly overhead.

 The apparent magnitude of the star is 10.25, giving it an absolute magnitude of about 11.03.
 It is too dim to be seen from Earth with the naked eye, and even smaller telescopes cannot resolve it against the brighter light from Gliese 667 A and B.

 Orbit

 The orbit of Gliese 667Cc has a semi-major axis of 0.1251 astronomical units, making its year 28.155 Earth-days long.
 Based on its host star's bolometric luminosity, GJ 667 Cc would receive 90% of the light Earth does; however, a good part of that electromagnetic radiation would be in the invisible infrared part of the spectrum.

 Habitability

-Based on black body temperature calculation, GJ 667 Cc should absorb a similar, but slightly higher, amount of overall electromagnetic radiation than Earth, making it a little warmer (277.4 K) and consequently placing it slightly closer to the "hot" inner edge of the habitable zone than Earth (254.3 K).
-According to PHL, Gliese 667 Cc is (as of July 2018) the fourth-most Earth-like exoplanet located in the conservative habitable zone of its parent star.
+Based on black body temperature calculation, Gliese 667 Cc should absorb a similar, but slightly higher, amount of overall electromagnetic radiation than Earth, making it a little warmer (277.4 K) and consequently placing it slightly closer to the "hot" inner edge of the habitable zone than Earth (254.3 K).
+According to the Planetary Habitability Laboratory (PHL), Gliese 667 Cc is (as of July 2018) the fourth-most Earth-like exoplanet located in the conservative habitable zone of its parent star.

-Its host star is a red dwarf, with about a third as much mass as the Sun.
-As a result, stars like Gliese 667 C have the ability to live up to 100–150 billion years, 10–15 times longer than the Sun's lifespan.